tunayokumus/drone-flight-checklists/checklist-dji-mini-3-pro.md

  - [ ] Device connected to controller and synced with the drone.
  - [ ] Firmware updates checked and installed if required.
  - [ ] All error messages attended to.
- - [ ] Home point recorded and drone in GPS mode.
+ - [ ] Home point recorded and drone in GPS mode with enough satellites.
+ - [ ] Compass calibrated.
+ - [ ] Confirm the fail-safe settings.
+   - RTH
+   - Hover
+   - ?
+ - [ ] Adjusted the flight mode and obstacle avoidance settings based on the flight plan.
+   - Obstacle avoidance: Stop, Bypass, Off ?
+   - Sideways flight enabled/disabled?
+ - [ ] Check video modes and settings
+    - Resolution for all the video modes ?
+    - FPS ?
+    - ?

 ## Pre-Takeoff Procedures:
  - [ ] Adjusted the Return-To-Home altitude based on surroundings.
+   - Set RTH return altitude high enough to fly over the highest objects you plant to fly over.
+   - On high winds set the RTH altitude lower so it can RTH at lower speeds.
- - [ ] No people within or close to the flight area.
+ - [ ] Take-off & immediate flight area free from obstacles and people
  - [ ] Hover to check for abnormalities before full flight.

 # Post-flight checklist for drones